Tiger II: Soviet wartime testing

 During August 1944, two Tiger Ausf B tanks were captured by the Soviets near Sandomierz, and were soon moved to the testing grounds at Kubinka.
-During the transfer, the two tanks suffered from various mechanical breakdowns; the cooling system was insufficient for the excessively hot weather, where the engine tended to overheat and cause a consequential failure of the gearbox.
+During the transfer, the two tanks suffered from mechanical breakdowns.
+The cooling system was insufficient for the excessively hot weather, causing overheated engines and gearbox failure.
 The right suspension of one of the tanks had to be completely replaced, and its full functionality could not be re-established.
 The tank broke down again every 10–15 km.
 The 8.8 cm KwK 43 gave positive results in penetration and accuracy, which were on par with the 122 mm D-25T.
 It proved capable of passing completely through its "colleague", a Tiger Ausf B's turret at a range of 400 m.
 The armour of one vehicle was tested by firing at it with shells between 100 and 152 mm calibre.
 The welding was, despite careful workmanship, significantly worse than on similar designs.
 As a result, even when shells did not penetrate the armour, there was often a large amount of spalling from the inside of the plates, which damaged the transmission and rendered the tank inoperable.
-Further testing showed that the armour plate itself exhibited deficiencies in quality compared to earlier German tanks such as the Tiger I and Panther.
-Lab testing found that the armour plates lacked molybdenum (ascribed to a loss of supply, being replaced by vanadium), resulting in low malleability.
+Further testing showed that the armour plate was inferior quality to earlier German tanks such as the Tiger I and Panther.
+Lab testing found the plates lacked molybdenum (ascribed to a loss of supply, being replaced by vanadium), resulting in low malleability.

-The expanded firing test states that the АР projectiles from the 100 mm BS-3 and 122 mm A-19 gun penetrated a Tiger Ausf B's turret at ranges of 1000–1500 metres, which suggests a quality factor of 0.86 for the Tiger Ausf B's turret.
-The firing test against the Tiger B turret front, however, was conducted after removal of the gun and mantlet, and resulted in penetrations close to armour openings, such as vision slits and gun location.
-The penetrations to the right gun opening were influenced by previous 100 mm projectile penetration hits or armour damage.
+The expanded firing test states that the АР projectiles from the 100 mm BS-3 and 122 mm A-19 gun penetrated a Tiger Ausf B's turret at ranges of 1000–1500 metres.
+However, the firing test against the turret front was conducted after removal of the gun and mantlet, and penetrations were close to openings such as vision slits and the gun location.
+The penetrations to the right gun opening occurred after previous 100 mm projectile penetration hits or armour damage.
 The 100 mm BS-3 and 122 mm A-19 could also penetrate the weld joints of the front hull at ranges of 500–600 metres after 3–4 shots.